 Spring Acrostic Poems

 Who says poems have to rhyme?
-Using the letters in the word SPRING, create an acrostic poem about the season.
+Using the letters in the word SPRING, older children and teens can create an acrostic poem about the season.
 A line can be a single word, a phrase or partial thought, or a complete sentence.

 S unny skies

 R omping like rabbits

 I mpatiens and irises